lsst/LDM-151/index.rst

 In the paragraphs to follow, we describe the adopted baseline for key SFM algorithms.
-If not discussed explicitly, the algorithmic baseline for all other functionallity is assumed to be the same as that used by SDSS *Photo* pipeline (Lupton et al.).
+If not discussed explicitly, the algorithmic baseline for all other functionality is assumed to be the same as that used by SDSS *Photo* pipeline (Lupton et al.).

 Instrumental Signature Removal: